 Situation Possible Solution Loss of central venous access Administer via peripheral route Fluid restriction Consult with pharmacy to concentrate PN, medications to allow for administration Limited access, need to administer incompatible medications Stop Omegaven® infusion, flush catheter with either NS or dextrose, administer incompatible medication, flush catheter, resume infusion; may be necessary to infuse Omegaven® over 8 -24 hours.
 Multiple syringes should be used so as to keep maximum hang time of Omegaven® source container less than 12 hours) Regardless of the infusion time, the infusion rate cannot exceed 0.15g/kg/hour.

 Discontinuation of Therapy

-Patients will continue to be followed by the Center for Advanced Intestinal Rehabilitation (CAIR) Program upon discontinuation of therapy with Omegaven® for a minimum of 2 months after the treatment is stopped.
+Patients will continue to be followed by the Department of Surgery upon discontinuation of therapy with Omegaven® for a minimum of 2 months after the treatment is stopped.